immuta/incubator-hawq/depends/libhdfs3/osx/README.md

 ./install_homebrew_pkg.sh
 ```

-What that will do is setup a local tap for immuta and then "install" our
+What that will do is setup a local tap for libhdfs and then "install" our
 homebrew formula into that tap.
 It will then run the install.